 Potential psychological hazards and controls vary greatly in jobs, locations and organizations and are only briefly discussed here.
 Personal factors impact how stressors are viewed and addressed.
 A comprehensive discussion of causes and impacts of psychological stressors on workers and on the organization can be found in Best Practices for the Assessments and Control of Psychological Hazards - Vol. 5.
 Included in the topic are environmental factors such as noise and indoor air quality and their impacts on personal health, as well as outcomes of workplace stress that may impact personal health such as substance abuse, depression, anxiety, sleep disorders and other mental illness, and age-related factors.
-This section includes controls for workers in community clinics and doctors' offices.
+This section includes controls for homecare providers both in client homes as well as in facility work areas where they may spend a portion of their time.